InduDwivedi/indudwivedi.github.io/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BERT
+- 🔭 I’m currently working on myself.
 - 📫 How to reach me: Send me an email at indudwiv@buffalo.edu
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Potterhead, through and through!